 Tempus enrolls the participant as employer and sends an employer welcome packet with EIN application (Tempus handles the federal EIN application as IRC § 3504 agent), state withholding registration with the PA Department of Revenue (myPATH), and PA Department of Labor & Industry UC account opening.

-Step 7, Identify the DCW
+Identify the DCW

+The DCW must complete a Pennsylvania State Police Criminal History Check (PATCH; SP4-164) for all DCWs; a PA Child Abuse History Clearance (CY-113) if any minors are present in the home; an FBI fingerprint-based background check via IDEMIA if the DCW has been a PA resident for less than 2 consecutive years immediately before application; and an OAPSA (Older Adults Protective Services Act) clearance under 35 P.S. § 10225.502 if working with adults 60+.
 PA DHS's Apply for an FBI Criminal History Background Check and Clearances pages at pa.gov/agencies/dhs/resources/clearances are the consolidated portals.
 Background-check standards for SMW DCWs are governed by 55 Pa.
 Code Chapter 52 and parallel the home-care-agency/registry standard at 28 Pa.
 Code § 611.52.

-Step 9, DCW orientation and training
+Complete DCW orientation and training

-Step 10, Electronic Visit Verification (EVV)
+Set up Electronic Visit Verification (EVV)

-Per 21st Century Cures Act § 12006 (codified at 42 USC § 1396b(l)), all Medicaid-paid personal-care services delivered in the home must use Electronic Visit Verification.
+Per the 21st Century Cures Act § 12006 (codified at 42 USC § 1396b(l)), all Medicaid-paid personal-care services delivered in the home must use Electronic Visit Verification.
 Pennsylvania uses the Sandata Aggregator and supports an open-vendor model; Tempus integrates with Sandata for SMW workers.
 The DCW logs each shift's start, location, and end via a smartphone app or a participant-home phone-based check-in.

-Step 11, Set the DCW wage
+Set the DCW wage

 The Common-Law Employer (the participant or representative) sets the DCW's hourly wage at or below the OLTL maximum DCW hourly wage rate for the participant's county.
 Effective January 1, 2026, the OBRA / Act 150 W1792 max rate increased; the CHC SMW max rate runs in parallel, with finalized post-April rate sheets published by Tempus.